pepaslabs/ClimbingOutOfTheTarPit/README.md

 * "Less - The Path to Better Design" [Video](https://vimeo.com/53154357)
 * "The Clean Architecture" by Robert Martin [Article](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html)
 * "A Little Respect for AnySequence" by Rob Napier [Article](http://robnapier.net/erasure)
+* "Protocols with Associated Types, and How They Got That Way" by Alexis Gallagher [Slides](https://speakerdeck.com/algal/protocols-with-associated-types-and-how-they-got-that-way)
+*